Online Learning Student Assistant (OLSA) Program

 Student Mentors (OLSAs)

-Student mentors (OLSAs) are embedded members in the Blackboard sites of participating courses; they are upper-year students trained and supervised by Academic Skills instructors.
-OLSAs follow the course schedule and requirements, providing regular communications (emails/posts, videos) and office hours (zoom or phone).
+Participating online courses contain student mentors (OLSAs) who are embedded members in the Blackboard site; they are upper-year students trained and supervised by Academic Skills instructors.
+OLSAs follow the course schedule and requirements, providing regular communications (emails/posts, videos) and synchronous support opportunities (Zoom).

-Student assistants will offer an overview of Academic Skills resources, encouraging students to apply relevant skills to learning activities in the course.
-Student assistants will make weekly plans under the supervision and direction of Academic Skills instructors for activities that foster intellectual community, such as lecture watch parties, time management planning, study groups, and Pomodoro Method study sessions.
+OLSAs will offer an overview of Academic Skills resources, encouraging students to apply relevant skills to learning activities in the course.
+OLSAs will make weekly plans under the supervision and direction of Academic Skills instructors for activities that foster intellectual community, such as lecture watch parties, time management planning, study groups, and Pomodoro Method study sessions.

 Learn more from an OLSA Mentor